 - I will remember that I am a youth sports coach, and that the game is for children and not adults.

-For the most part, volunteer coaches are assigned to teams on a first-come, first serve basis, however, we reserve the right to make final decisions regarding who coaches which teams.
+The Parks & Recreation Department reserves the right to make final decisions regarding who coaches which teams.
 During the pre-season practice period, a schedule will determine when facilities are available for a specific team to practice.
 Additional times and/or changes in times may be obtained only by contacting the Parks and Recreation Department.

 Volunteer Applications may be...